D-ote/University-Rankings/README.md

 - What are the trends in overall score ranks of the top 7 universities over a 9-year period?
 - How has the gender distribution of top universities changed from 2016 to 2024?
 - What is the correlation between different metrics used in university rankings?
-- Which features are most predictive of university rank categories?
+- Which features have the most influence on predicting university rank categories?

 ### Data Preparation
 Before conducting the analysis, several data preprocessing steps were performed to ensure data quality and consistency: